Theldus/PBD/README.md

   -w --watch-list  <var1, ...> Monitors a specified list of variables names -o --output <output-file>    Sets an output file for PBD output.
 Useful to not mix PBD and
                                executable outputs
+     --args          Delimits executable arguments from this point.
+All arguments onwards will be treated as executable program arguments

 Static Analysis options:
 ------------------------